Mission Kathmandu: The Adventures of Nelly and Simon

 Mission Kathmandu: The Adventures of Nelly and Simon (Nelly et Simon: Mission Yéti), also known as The Yeti Adventures and A Yeti Adventure, is a 2017 French-language Canadian 3D animated adventure comedy film directed by Nancy Florence Savard and Pierre Greco, from a screenplay by Greco and André Morency.
 It was the third film produced by 10th Ave.
 Productions, a film studio which Savard founded.
 The film received a limited theatrical release in Quebec on 23 February 2018.

-Synopsis
+Plot

 Set in 1950s Quebec, the plot concerns Nelly Maloye, a rookie detective, and Simon Picard, a scientific researcher's assistant.
 After accidentally meeting one day, they both realise they believe in the yeti and decide to embark on an adventure aimed at proving its existence.